lazarus4/Beforth/architecture/VM.md

 The communication protocol is to be shared between "dumb terminal" and "stand-alone" modes.
 Basically, the thin client uses an escape sequence to intercept strings that would normally go to the TIB.
 It also returns results in an escape string that the terminal can treat appropriately.
 Escape characters should be in the 80-BF range so as to allow UTF-8 symbols.
 The escape char used is `ESC _` (0x9f, APC – Application Program Command) which marks the beginning of a thin-client command. `ESC \` (0x9c, ST – String Terminator) marks the end.
 The first byte in an escape sequence is the overall length.
 The overall length may be used by a receive ISR on the thin client to determine how many characters to expect, or ignored if the thin client evaluates incoming bytes in real time.

 The thin client avoids the use of bytes in the 80-9F range.
 In this case, byte b is re-mapped to 80 n, where n is (b & 0F) + 40.
+## Single Stepping
+The VM should have reversible single stepping, letting you step backwards through execution.
+When a VM run-time error occurs, such as accessing undefined memory or underflowing/overflowing a stack, you can step backwards in the execution thread to see where it went wrong.

+Undo would be handled by a doubly linked list of data structures containing old and new values and a “register ID”, which means all components of the VM should be defined in array.
+This list could be built in a big chunk of allocated RAM.
+When it gets to the end of that space, it wraps to the beginning.
+It removes the oldest elements to make space for new elements.
+Since JS doesn't do explicit allocation, the list can be handled by the JS and the deleted elements reclaimed by GC.

+The VM has the option of weak or strong error checking.
+Strong error checking would perform more checks at each instruction step.
+The VM restricts write activity to code space by providing an optional run-time check.